maratai/craftery/fiber_arts/spinning_wheels.md

 ![Louët S90 and Pocket Wheel side by side](https://github.com/maratai/craftery/blob/main/fiber_arts/fiber_arts_images/2025-12-09-louet-pocket.jpg?raw=true)\
 Size comparison: Louët S90 (left) and Pocket Wheel (right).

-Folding single treadle wheel, Irish tension.
+Folding single treadle wheel, Scotch tension.
 Spins like a racehorse; has extremely aggressive takeup, apparently a known characteristic of older Louët wheels.
 Plies beautifully; the built-in lazy Kate can swing away from the wheel with a simple knob adjustment (and then re-tighten to lock back in place) and works surprisingly well.
 Delightful but there's definitely a learning curve!

-This would have made me cry as a first wheel, but after ~nine months of spinning experience, it's *superb* for wool blends and plying.
-I don't yet have the skill to spin cotton, silk, or mulberry silk on this due to the aggressive takeup.
+This would have made me cry as a first wheel, but after ~nine months of spinning experience, it's *superb* for wool blends and plying, and I've just skilled up enough to spin silk on it.
 I'm so grateful to the seller (I bought this secondhand as these are no longer in production).
 In terms of footprint, while this isn't super portable, it can be toted around the house and folded up for storage, and it can travel in a car no problem.
 It has a much narrower footprint than e.g. the Ashford Traveller, which is also nice.

+I have a **WooLee Winder** on order for this; sadly, the LWS Autowinder isn't compatible with the Scotch tension version of this wheel although I've been curious about WooLee winders anyway.

 - Weight: 16 lbs.
 - Dimensions: 12" W x 21" D x 31" H